 We support the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
 We expect all our business partners to respect human rights and apply equivalent principles, and we seek to actively support them in their implementation where needed.

 Our commitment is led from the top.
-Our Executive Committee is responsible for ensuring that our company operates in line with our core principles of Integrity, Safety and Sustainability, including our commitment to respect human rights.
+Our Executive Committee is responsible for ensuring that our company operates in line withour core values of integrity, safety and sustainability, including our commitment to respect human rights.
 In 2016, the Executive Committee installed a Human Rights Committee – reporting to our Executive Committee – with responsibility for creating, implementing and maintaining the company’s human rights framework, based on the United Nations Guiding Principles.

 The committee is cross-functional and includes the directors of compliance; internal audit; health, safety, environment and security; procurement; operations; people development and occupational health; the legal counsel for human rights; and the manager of sustainability reporting.
 The committee meets quarterly and discusses the effectiveness and progress of the human rights framework.
 The day-to-day responsibility for the company’s human rights performance lies within the Compliance function, which works intensively together with our businesses and other functions.